-- Install the outside air kit with the intake facing prevailing winds during the heating season - Ensure adequate outdoor air for all combustion appliances and exhaust equipment - Ensure furnace and air conditioning return vents are not located in the immediate vicinity of the appliance - Avoid installing the appliance near doors, walkways or small isolated spaces - Recessed lighting should be a "sealed can" design - Attic hatches weather stripped or sealed - Attic mounted duct work and air handler joints and seams taped or sealed
+- Install the outside air kit with the intake facing prevailing winds during the heating season - Ensure adequate outdoor air for all combustion appliances and exhaust equipment - Ensure furnace and air conditioning return vents are not located in the immediate vicinity of the appliance - Avoid installing the appliance near doors, walkways or small isolated spaces - · Recessed lighting should be a "sealed can" design - Attic hatches weather stripped or sealed - Attic mounted duct work and air handler joints and seams taped or sealed

-J. Frequently Asked Questions
+I. Frequently Asked Questions

-ISSUES SOLUTIONS Odor from appliance When first operated, this appliance may release an odor for the first several hours.
+ISSUES SOLUTIONS Odor from appliance When first operated, this appliance may release an odor for the firs several hours.
 This is caused by the curing of the paint and the burning off of any oils remaining from manufacturing.
 Metallic noise Noise is caused by metal expanding and contracting as it heats up and cools down, similar to the sound produced by a furnace or heating duct.
 This noise does not affect the operation or longevity of the appliance.
-Whirring sound If the optional blower has been installed, the blower produces a whirring sound which increases in volume as the speed is increased.
-CONTACT YOUR DEALER for additional information regarding operation and troubleshooting.
-Visit www.quadrafire.com to find a dealer.